harrisonlingren/mta-led-sign/readme.md

-# NYC Train Sign using Raspberry Pi with LED Matrix
+# MTA Train Sign built with Raspberry Pi + LED Matrix

 * An Express.js server which parses current train data from mta-gtfs and provides an API for easy display of data